News and Insights

 Lessons From Some of the Most Innovative People In the Last Decade

 The word innovation is a common buzzword you hear frequently working in tech or a creative agency.
-It’s something we, at FINN, thrive to be.
+It’s something we, at FINN, strive to be.
 It’s often what we push our clients to be as well.
-And why not, you’re supposed to innovate; push the needle forward.
+And why not?
+You’re supposed to innovate; push the needle forward.
 If you’re not innovating, you’re not creating.
 And if you’re not creating, you’re not challenging the world around you to think bigger, be better, and smash the glass ceiling.
 Whatever your goal, you owe it to yourself and the people you may inspire to go beyond what you thought possible.
 But how do you activate innovation?
 It was one of the burning questions in my mind as I sat among the many innovative hopefuls at the 10th anniversary Fast Company Innovation Festival in NYC, September 16-19, 2024.
 A platform that brought out the 10 most innovative people of the past decade to the main stage.

-Among the roster of such individuals, ‘Deadpool’ and blockbuster actor turn entrepreneur and creative agency owner Ryan Reynolds, writer, actor, producer and founder of Hoorae media company, Issa Rae, Co-CEO of Netflix, Ted Sarandos, the youngest person to chair at the Federal Trade Commission, Lina Khan, beauty brand mogul Pat McGrath, International President of the Association of Flight Attendants-CWA, Sara Nelson, Award-winning songwriter, actor, producer, and director, Lin-Manuel Miranda (best known for hit Broadway play Hamilton), Jennifer Doudna, Founder and Nobel Laureate, Innovative Genomics Institute, and Jose Andres, renowned chef and restauranteur.
+Among the roster of such individuals, ‘Deadpool’ and blockbuster actor turn entrepreneur and creative agency owner Ryan Reynolds, writer, actor, producer and founder of Hoorae media company, Issa Rae, Co-CEO of Netflix, Ted Sarandos, the youngest person to chair at the Federal Trade Commission, Lina Khan, beauty brand mogul Pat McGrath, International President of the Association of Flight Attendants-CWA, Sara Nelson, award-winning songwriter, actor, producer, and director, Lin-Manuel Miranda (best known for hit Broadway play Hamilton), Jennifer Doudna, Founder and Nobel Laureate, Innovative Genomics Institute, and Jose Andres, renowned chef and restauranteur.

 As I listened intently to hear each of their personal journeys in breaking barriers and building successful brands by thinking out the box and challenging the status quo I, among many I am sure, couldn’t help but be inspired.